DistributedTeam/Cassandra/README.md

 If more than one node is involved, the IP address could be from any one of the nodes.

-To change consistency level of Cassandra, change `query.consistency.level` in file `client/project.properties` to `ONE`, `QUORUM` and `ALL`.
+To change consistency level of Cassandra, change `query.consistency.level` in file `client/project.properties` to your required Cassandra consistency level.
 This change applies to all queries.

 Run command `gradlew client:run -q` at project root.